OctoD/godot-gameplay-systems/README.md

-# In next releases
+# Ideas for a next releases

-- [ ] Adds a serialize/deserialize function to `GameplayAttributeMap` node
+- [ ] Adds a serialize/deserialize function to `GameplayAttributeMap` node (for savegames, remote savegames etc)
 - [ ] Adds multiplayer functionalities to `GameplayAttributeMap` node
-- [ ] Adds high level configurable `GameplayAttributeMap` (you can config attributes via parameters on `GameplayAttributeMap`)
+- [ ] Adds high level configurable `GameplayAttributeMap` (maybe with a tool?
+So you can config attributes via parameters on `GameplayAttributeMap`)

 # Contribution